Ryan931125/Ai-cruise-assistant/README.md

 # Ai Cruise Assistant

-An AI-powered driving assistant that monitors vehicle telemetry in real time, detects unsafe behaviors across highway, intersection, and parking scenarios, logs events, and provides spoken corrective prompts via TTS.
+An AI-powered driving assistant that monitors vehicle telemetry in real time, detects unsafe behaviors across highway, intersection, and parking scenarios, logs events, and provides spoken corrective prompts via TTS. **Won first place for the AUO prize at MakeNTU 2025.**

+## Collaborators

+Ryan Chen, Justin Tsai, Yuhan Huang, and William Su (All from the Electrical Engineering department at NTU)

 ## Features